KanayamaSound/Studio-One-Drag-And-Zoom-DX/README.md

 You can install this utility in one of two ways:

 ## 1. Easiest
-Simply download the latest compiled .exe file from the [releases](https://github.com/Ronner/Studio-One-Drag-And-Zoom/releases) page and run that (**NB**: It's a 64bit .exe).
+Simply download the latest compiled .exe file from the [releases](https://github.com/KanayamaSound/Studio-One-Drag-And-Zoom-Dx/releases) page and run it (**NB**: It's a 64bit .exe).

 ## 2. Using AutoHotKey V2
 * Install AutoHotKey V2, which can be downloaded from the official [AutoHotKey.com](https://www.autohotkey.com/) website.